 Vendor services, repairs, and maintenance do not come cheap.
 So when an HOA fails to collect dues, it is basically painting itself into a corner.
 This eventually leads to a diminished curb appeal and lower property values.

-For those who are unaware, HOA assessments or dues are payments homeowners make every year to the association.
+For those who are unaware, HOA dues are payments homeowners make every year to the association.
 Every homeowner living within an HOA community is required to pay these dues, as stipulated in the governing documents.
 The HOA board computes the annual budget each year and splits the expenses among all homeowners in the community.
 Some associations collect on a monthly basis, while others do it in a yearly lump sum.

-Because assessments are the lifeblood of any association, every HOA must have a collection policy in place.
+Because HOA dues are the lifeblood of any association, every HOA must have a collection policy in place.
 Setting a standard policy for collections for the year can save a great deal of time and trouble.
 In fact, some states even require it.
 By clearly defining your HOA collection process, you can have a set of guidelines to refer to in case complications arise.

 Understanding the HOA Collection Process

 The HOA collections process does not have to be an uphill battle.
 In fact, most associations have the process laid out for them within their governing documents.
 Others can turn to state laws for insight.
 While not all HOAs are created equal, the general process begins with sending out reminders via text message, monthly newsletters, social media, or through other means.